naptha/tesseract.js/docs/local-installation.md

 A string specifying the location of the tesseract language files, with default value 'https://tessdata.projectnaptha.com/4.0.0'.
 Language file URLs are calculated according to the formula `langPath + langCode + '.traineddata.gz'`.

 ### corePath
-A string specifying the location of the [tesseract.js-core library](https://github.com/naptha/tesseract.js-core), with default value 'https://unpkg.com/tesseract.js-core@v2.0.0/tesseract-core.wasm.js' (fallback to tesseract-core.asm.js when WebAssembly is not available).
+A string specifying the location of the [tesseract.js-core library](https://github.com/naptha/tesseract.js-core), with default value 'https://unpkg.com/tesseract.js-core@v2.0.0/tesseract-core.wasm.js'.

 Another WASM option is 'https://unpkg.com/tesseract.js-core@v2.0.0/tesseract-core.js' which is a script that loads 'https://unpkg.com/tesseract.js-core@v2.0.0/tesseract-core.wasm'.
 But it fails to fetch at this moment.